 Working papers are available on the BLS Working Papers page.
 Monthly Labor Review articles are available on the MLR website.
 Many of the published papers are available to subscribers at JSTOR.
-Unpublished papers can be obtained by contacting the authors.
+Some unpublished papers can be obtained from individual researcher pages linked from the page above this one or by contacting the authors.

 When hiring, the Division of Productivity Research and Program Development will advertise job opportunities in the Job Openings for Economists.
 The division is not hiring this year.